 The Whole Hog – the whole of Lyme Regis was on tenterhooks as a planning issue delayed the reopening of The Whole Hog – thankfully, we are all happy again as our thirst for the juiciest hog roast with the crispiest crackling roasted fresh every day ( a Lyme Regis institution).
 Great coffee and home made doughnuts too.
-At the bottom of the high street.
+At the bottom of the high street - takeaway.

 The Creperie – at the bottom of the high street you can enjoy freshly made crepes with a variety of sweet and savoury fillings including a traditional buckwheat galette - takeaway

 The Lyme Bay – with a lovely terrace overlooking the sea, The Lyme Bay is a casual cafe – bar that serves locally sourced hearty dishes.
 New to Lyme Regis is the Cocktail Bar in the cellar for a lovely pre or post dinner drink .
 Best way to book is to phone – 01297 444700

 Swim – A bar by the beach that serves casual food.
-A varied menu that ensures something for all tastes – and open every night!
+A varied menu that ensures something for all tastes.
 Right on the sea front so great for people watching too.
 Best way to book is via their Facebook page

 The Lyme Regis Brewery is our local artisan brewery in the Town Mill square.
 Grab a beer or cider and enjoy catching up with friends in the square European style or hunker down in one of the intimate cosy corners inside.

 River Cottage – the epitome of focus on provenance.
 New this summer is a casual dining space at the top of the farm with glorious veiws over the valley.